kenellorando/go-chat/README.md

 # go-chat
-Currently two separate client and server programs which demonstrate TCP data transfer over a network.
+A demonstration of TCP data transfer.
 For sending to a server on a foreign machine, modification to server's firewall may be necessary.

 ## Starting
 The server needs to be started first.